-• Operations - the regular activities to provide services (e.g., opening hours, cleansing, mowing grass, energy, inspections, etc.).

-- Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition.
-These activities enable an asset to provide service for its planned life (e.g., pipe cleaning, building and structure repairs). - Renewal the activities that return the service capability of an asset up to that which it had originally (e.g., building component replacement). - Upgrade/New the activities to provide higher levels of service (e.g., increasing size of a swimming pool) or a new service that did not exist previously (e.g., a new caravan park).
+- Operations the regular activities to provide services (e.g., opening hours, cleansing, mowing grass, energy, inspections, etc.). - Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition.
+These activities enable an asset to provide service for its planned life (e.g., pipe cleaning, building and structure repairs). - Renewal the activities that return the service capability of an asset up to that which it had originally (e.g., building component replacement). - Upgrade/New the activities to provide higher levels of service (e.g., increasing size of building) or a new service that did not exist previously (e.g., a new building).